Fxbouffant/CPSMv11APINervoGrid/README.md

 ## Status Request
 When sending a request and server provisioning is necessary, a server request is created and the API responds with a request ID.
 (Example Response: [CustomerProvisionExchange.xml](CPSMv11APINervoGrid/Responses/CustomerProvisionExchange.xml))
-The server request status can be queried using the request GetRequest.xml[Request](CPSMv11APINervoGrid/Requests/GetRequest.xml)[Response](CPSMv11APINervoGrid/Responses/GetRequest.xml).
+The server request status can be queried using the request GetRequest.xml [Request](CPSMv11APINervoGrid/Requests/GetRequest.xml) [Response](CPSMv11APINervoGrid/Responses/GetRequest.xml).

 The request status can be :
 - NotProvisioned